fenago/intro-ruby/lab_guides/Lab_7.md

 ============

-In the previous chapter, we learned about code reusability and how to clean up our code base by extracting common functionality and logic from modules that can be included as needed throughout our project, preventing unnecessary code duplication.
+In the previous lab, we learned about code reusability and how to clean up our code base by extracting common functionality and logic from modules that can be included as needed throughout our project, preventing unnecessary code duplication.

-This is an important concept to grasp as it forms the base for Ruby\'s excellent package management system known as **RubyGems**, which we will dive into further in this chapter.
+This is an important concept to grasp as it forms the base for Ruby\'s excellent package management system known as **RubyGems**, which we will dive into further in this lab.

 Most applications consist of inputs and outputs.
 Facebook will have data in the form of photos and status updates (as input), and users, in turn,